 In March 2019, Rift Valley entered an agreement with ARK Mediacom, a television-based IP content delivery network operator in the US.
-Under the terms of the agreement, the two companies will collaborate on technical and market trials for a wireless internet service network that will provide broadband internet access utilizing TV white space technology.
+Under the terms of the agreement, the two companies are expected to collaborate on technical and market trials for a wireless internet service network that could provide broadband internet access utilizing TV white space technology.

-The agreement also will work on developing a complementary hybrid broadcast-broadband network for ARK Mediacom’s service territories.
-To this aim, Rift Valley and ARK Mediacom will conduct a two-phase pilot program in Ardmore, Oklahoma to create a highly-efficient and cost-effective solution that will provide broadband services to underserved communities in the US.
+The agreement also is expected to work on developing a complementary hybrid broadcast-broadband network for ARK Mediacom’s service territories.
+To this aim, Rift Valley and ARK Mediacom intend to conduct a two-phase pilot program in Ardmore, Oklahoma to create a highly-efficient and cost-effective solution that will provide broadband services to underserved communities in the US.

 ARK Mediacom controls 283 television licenses throughout the US with substantial coverage in rural areas.
 Once operational, the network could provide internet connectivity with approximately 100 million people, representing nearly 33 percent of all US households.